-B2: The holder of the environmental authority must not directly or indirectly release fuels, oils, lubricants or other Contaminants to any watercourse, waterway, groundwater, wetland or lake.
+B9: The holder of the environmental authority must prevent the release fuels, oils, lubricants or other contaminants to any watercourse, waterway, groundwater, wetland or lake.

-Note 26 - To prevent the direct or indirect release of fuels, lubricants or other contaminants to any watercourse, waterway, groundwater, wetland or lake the following measures or similar measures can be used:
+Note 38 - To prevent the release of fuels, lubricants or other contaminants to any watercourse, waterway, groundwater, wetland or lake the following measures or similar measures can be used:

-- maintain all refuelling equipment in good working order; and - use groundsheets or drip trays to capture spillage during maintenance of machinery and vehicles; and - locate all fuel storages within an impermeable bund; and - ensure all liquid containment, including fuel tank bunds and process water ponds, have a volume at least equal to the design volume plus an additional 10% of that volume; and - where practical, undertake all refuelling and routine maintenance of vehicles within designated service areas.
+- maintain all refuelling equipment in good working order; - use groundsheets or drip trays to capture spillage during maintenance of machinery and - vehicles; - locate all fuel storages within an impermeable bund; - ensure all liquid containment, including fuel tank bunds and process water ponds, have a - volume at least equal to the design volume plus an additional 10% of that volume; - where practical, undertake all refuelling and routine maintenance of vehicles within designated - service areas.